AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 If you are wondering what centroid is think of it as mean/ avergae or its the same as center of gravity from high school physics.
 Essentially what we have done is the found clusters whose centroids are 'Close' (similar) to points within cluster and 'Far' (dissimilar) from points from points from other cluster.

-On side note here the example shows a 2-D clustering problem, in real world the data points can have several feature making it hard to visualize cluster but algorithm works the same.
+On side note here the example shows a 2-D clustering problem, in real world the data points can have several features making it hard to visualize cluster but algorithm works uses same logic to work.

-**Level 3**: Hands on with a Code in Python
+**Level 3**: Clustering Starter Code in Python

 Lets start by importing the relvant libararies.
 The one in focus is KMeans from sklearn.cluster package.